Zarya (Заря)

 Dawn

 Zarya (Заря) means ‘Dawn’ in Ukrainian and Russian.
-The camera is essentially a FED-2 variant with the rangefinder and self-timer omitted to save cost.
+It was a FED-2 variant with the rangefinder and self-timer omitted to reduce cost.
 Prototyping was done c.
 1958 and production was from 1959 to 1961.
-The short production run suggests that the camera was not so popular.
+The short production run suggests a lack of market success.

 The Zarya was a USSR domestic market model.
 ‘As a result it was, for a long time, unknown in the West’ (Princelle, 1995).
 McKeown (1996) describes the Zarya as ‘uncommon’.